casemice/developer-guidelines/react-spa-setup.md

-# CRA Recipe
+# React Single Page App Setup

 This is a step-by-step guide to customize CRA for Casemice projects.
-You can review [CRA Starter](https://github.com/casemice/react-boilerplate) project to see how your application looks like when all steps followed.
+You can review [React Boilerplate](https://github.com/casemice/react-boilerplate) project to see how your application looks like when all steps followed.

 ### Tech Stack